-We urge congress and the administration to re-negotiate trade agreements so they reflect the needs of mankind.
+We urge congress and the administration to re-negotiate trade agreements to prioritize and support human development.

 Food for Peace

 We support the P.L.
-480 P peace and economic justice for all.
+480 Peace and Economic Justice for All.

 Insurance and Disaster Programs

-We support a federal premium subsidy of at least 50% for all levels of coverage.
-Yields should be based on APH (actual production history) over a 5 year period.
+We support a federal premium subsidy of at least fifty percent (50%) for all levels of coverage.
+Yields should be based on APH (Actual Production History) over a 5-year period.
 FSA yields should be updated to reflect the true county averages.
-We urge a minimum level of multi-peril crop insurance (50%) be provided as a benefit of farm program participation to traditional family farm size units.
+We urge a minimum level of multi-peril crop insurance (50%) be provided as a benefit of farm program participation to traditional family farm sized units.

 We support subsidy limits on crop insurance premiums, coupled with conservation compliance.